mnabihali/ASR-FL/README.md

 # Acknowledgment
 * We acknowledge the support of the PNRR project FAIR - Future AI Research (PE00000013), under the NRRP MUR program funded by the NextGenerationEU.

-∗∗ We acknowledge the support of the European Union's Horizon research and innovation programme under grant agreement No 101135798, project Meetween (My Personal AI Mediator for Virtual MEETings BetWEEN People).
+* We acknowledge the support of the European Union's Horizon research and innovation programme under grant agreement No 101135798, project Meetween (My Personal AI Mediator for Virtual MEETings BetWEEN People).

-∗∗∗ We acknowledge the CINECA award under the ISCRA-C initiative for the availability of high performance computing resources and support.
+* We acknowledge the CINECA award under the ISCRA-C initiative for the availability of high-performance computing resources and support.